Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 All the functions under L1 folder of the Vitis Vision library can be built through Vitis HLS flow in the following two modes:

 #.
-Tcl Script Mode
+Command line Mode
 #.
 GUI Mode

-.. rubric:: Tcl Script Mode
+.. rubric:: Command line Mode

-Each configuration of all functions in L1 are provided with TCL script which can be run through the available Makefile.
+Each configuration of all functions in L1 are provided with a Makefile which can be run to create HLS project.

 Open a terminal and run the following commands to set the environment and build :